Josh-Kleckner/Urban-Grocers-API-Testing/README.md

 - Structured and modular test files to ensure maintainability and scalability.
 - Hands-on debugging and verification via Postman and apiDOC.

+## Tasks
+Add your tests to the appropriate files in the tests folder.
+Use a variable from config.js as your API endpoint.

+### Task 1: Tests for GET requests
+For the first task, we need to select one endpoint from the Urban Grocers documentation and write at least two tests:
+- Check the response status code
+- Parse the response and check that the response body contains the expected data

+### Task 2: Tests for POST requests
+In the second task, we need to choose one endpoint from the Urban Grocers documentation and write at least two tests:
+- Check the response status code
+- Parse the response and check that the response body contains the expected data

+### Task 3: Tests for PUT requests
+In the third task, we need to choose one endpoint from the Urban Grocers documentation and write at least two tests:
+- Check the response status code
+- Parse the response and check that the response body contains the expected data

+### Task 4: Tests for DELETE requests
+In the fourth task, we need to choose one handler from the Urban Grocers documentation and write at least two tests:
+- Check the response status code
+- Parse the response and check that the response body contains the expected data

 ## Running Tests
 1. Clone the repository:
    Open your terminal and create a directory for the repository.
 Run the command: